hafeild/entities/README.md

 # Development

-To start up a development server, use the built in PHP server.
-From the `web/` directory, enter:
+To start up a development server, go into the `web` directory and use the built in PHP server.

+    cd web/
     php -S localhost:3535 routes.php

 Then open a browser and go to: http://localhost:3535.
 You can change the port